1Krypt0/personal-page/src/content/blog/Riding an Ambulance for the first time.md

 ---
-title: Riding an Ambulance for the first time
+title: Riding an Ambulance for the First Time
 description: The story of how I dislocated my knee and got to drive in an Ambulance for the first time
 pubDate: Aug 07, 2024
 category: Health